Jurisdiction overview

 CX (Australian territory, Indian Ocean) and KI/Kiritimati (Republic of Kiribati, Pacific Ocean) share the name "Christmas Island."
 Wrong country code means wrong tax authority and wrong treaty.
 Always confirm ISO code.

-The Zone A offset requires proof of residence for more than half the income year.
-ATO can and does challenge claims.
+The Zone A offset requires proof of residence for more than half the income year, and the exact dollar amount depends on whether the ATO classifies the specific locality as ordinary Zone A or a "special area."
 Contemporaneous records (utility bills, employer records, accommodation leases) are needed for each year claimed.

 Australian fiscal year (Jul-Jun)